Quick practice, road signs, or a longer mock exam.

 Choose a practice mode

-Start with a short quiz, switch to image-based road signs, or run a longer mock exam when you want a realistic score check.
+Start with a short diagnostic, switch to image-based signs, or run a longer mock exam when you want a realistic score check.
+Missed questions are saved on this device so the next step is obvious.

 Florida quick practice